· Legal · 9 min read

 Witnesses: Utah requires two witnesses present at the ceremony.
 These witnesses can attend virtually via video conference, making it easy for friends or family anywhere in the world to participate.

 Before the Wedding You’ll start by applying for your Utah marriage license online.
-We recommend doing this at least 30 days before your ceremony date.
-From there, we’ll confirm your Utah-licensed officiant, arrange your two witnesses (who can join virtually), and help you organize any necessary identification or paperwork.
+From there, we’ll confirm your Utah-licensed officiant, help you arrange your two required witnesses (who can join virtually, or we can provide professional witnesses for $25 each), and help you organize any necessary identification or paperwork.

 During the Ceremony Your Utah-licensed officiant will guide you through the legal vows required by Utah law.
 You’ll present your license, exchange vows, and sign your marriage documents.
 Your two witnesses will also sign, completing all Utah legal requirements.

-What if we’re in different states or countries?
-With Utah’s progressive online marriage laws, both partners can be anywhere in the world during the ceremony as long as they appear together via video conference with our Utah-licensed officiant.
+Do we both need to be in the same place?
+No. Both partners can be anywhere in the world during the ceremony, in different states or different countries, as long as you both appear together via video conference with our Utah-licensed officiant.
 This is one of the reasons Utah is perfect for online marriages.

 Can same-sex couples get married online?
 Absolutely.
 Our services are inclusive of all couples, and we follow the same legal standards regardless of gender or orientation.